stynan27/TicketScraperBot/README.md

 # TicketScraperBot

-A basic Python bot to navigate to a URL and search for specific text.
+A basic Python bot to navigate to a URL and search for specific text periodically (17-23 minutes for variance).

 ## Setup